Personal Finance, Investment Management, and Financial Planning -- What Works and What Does Not Work

 The Quicken Retirement Planner does not offer an automated future borrowing mechanism for mortgage debts.
 Quicken will allow you to make manual entries of future mortgage debts using pop-up data entry forms.

 Quicken does not have an automated future debt tool.
 If the Quicken Retirement Planner indicates that your plan would fail temporarily, you must manually enter a future debt, sell an asset, or change another assumption to make your plan "work."
 This would solve the problem with the current set of assumptions that you are using.
-However, if you manually enter a plan to take out a specific future loan and then you change another assumption that would obviate the need for this debt, the Quicken Retirement Planner would not automatically eliminate this now unnecessary future debt, as VeriPlan would.
+However, if you manually enter a plan to take out a specific future loan and then you change another assumption that would obviate the need for this debt the Quicken Retirement Planner would not automatically eliminate this now unnecessary future debt, as VeriPlan would.
 This unnecessary future debt would remain, until you notice that it is still in the Quicken Retirement Planner, and you remove it manually.

 << Previous Topic